LitGroup/enumerable.php/README.md

 ```

 ### Use enumerable
-#### Equolity / Identity
+#### Equality / Identity
-You can use enumerable values in equolity/identity expressions:
+You can use enumerable values in equality/identity expressions:

 ```php
 ColorEnum::red() == ColorEnum::red() // => true